A Florence Travel Guide

 Click here to discover more to see and do in Florence.

 I hope you all enjoyed reading about my time in Florence!
 It is such a great city that everyone needs to experience when they go to Italy.
-If you have any questions regarding my trip or would like to book this package to Switzerland and Northern Italy, please contact SitInMySeats Travel and mention my name.
+If you have any questions regarding my trip to Italy, please feel free to email me at email@example.com, contact me via social media or leave a comment below.

 Contact or follow Taylor Deer